-You will learn all the key principles of your chosen field in our training workshop and in projects, coming into contact with the latest technologies right from the very start.
-After the basic training, you will apply and build on what you have learned with placements in manufacturing, for instance, or in the service departments and working on diverse projects – the ideal combination of theory and practice.
+You learn all important basics in the training workshop for your training profession and in projects and come into contact with state-of-the-art technology from the very beginning.
+After basic training, you will strengthen the content you have learned in operations, such as in our production, the service areas and in different projects - the ideal combination of theory and practice.

 After half of the training period, you will submit your interim exam/final exam part 1.
 At the end of your training, the final exam/final exam follows part 2 - and you are an expert of your subject.